 - Restart Windows after removing the software.

-- You can download the latest Conexant Audio Software for Windows 10 from this page.
-Alternatively, open this webpage to download the software for earlier Windows platforms.
+- You can download the latest Conexant Audio Software for Windows 10 from Lenovo’s dedicated page.

-- Then open the Conexant Audio Software installer to reinstall the software.
+- Finally, open the Conexant Audio Software installer to reinstall the software.